Carlloy/Recognition-of-emotions-using-CNN/README.md

 # Recognition-of-emotions-using-CNN
 Student project of e-Health system.
 Real-time recognition of emotions and pulse detection from webcam video.
+More information about this project is in file `scientific_paper_about_project.pdf`.
+Till now it is only written in polish language.
 ## Dataset
 We are not allowed to publish FER2013 dataset.
 If you want to train model then you should download it on your own from [Kaggle](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data).